About UsPartner With Us

 Lost Gem

-BLT Steak 1 Steakhouses Midtown East
+BLT Steak 1 Steakhouses undefined

 BLT Steak

 There are many reasons to dine at BLT Steak, tucked discreetly between The Dorchester and an antique jeweler.
 Having dined here on varied occasions over the years, I knew visiting with Manhattan Sideways, that we were headed towards something special.
 As we entered the restaurant, we were greeted warmly by the affable staff and took a seat at one of the dark wood tables.
 We spoke with John, the Venezuelan maître d', who told us about BLT's secrets for success.
-"The company feels like family," he said by way of opening, "I've been here for nine years, which is an eternity in the restaurant business."
-BLT has built a following of regulars who come back repeatedly because they are "infallibly made to feel like they're the only ones in the restaurant."
-In addition to this impeccable service, the food at BLT is consistently top notch.
+"The company feels like family, " he said by way of opening, "I've been here for nine years, which is an eternity in the restaurant business. " BLT has built a following of regulars who come back repeatedly because they are "infallibly made to feel like they're the only ones in the restaurant. " In addition to this impeccable service, the food at BLT is consistently top notch.
 It is, therefore, not difficult to understand why people keep returning for more.
 While chatting, the chef prepared a succulent variety of meats, perhaps most famously the enormous Porterhouse steak – a dry-aged masterpiece served with maître d'hOtel butter and a side of roasted garlic.
-Although meat certainly takes center stage, the restaurant also offers a "sublime" Dover Sole and a Tuna Tartar that, according to John, is the best in the city; "I dare someone to find me a better one," he said.
+Although meat certainly takes center stage, the restaurant also offers a "sublime" Dover Sole and a Tuna Tartar that, according to John, is the best in the city; "I dare someone to find me a better one, " he said.
 My favorite moment, however, was when the chef presented Yelena, from our team, her first popover.
 Hailing from Swaziland, she had never encountered this doughy puff of goodness before.
 I, on the other hand, have had popovers on the top of my list of favorites since I first tried them as a little girl on Long Island.
 And I can attest to the fact that the ones served at BLT are perfectly prepared.